helmuthdu/web-components/packages/custom-elements/README.md

 Shadow DOM allows hidden DOM trees to be attached to elements in the regular DOM tree — this shadow DOM tree starts with a shadow root, underneath which can be attached to any elements you want, in the same way as the standard DOM.

 ![ShadowDOM Abstraction](./assets/images/shadow_dom_high_level.svg)

+In simple terms, shadow DOMs are self-contained, encapsulated blocks of code within a regular DOM that have their own scope.

 ## HTML Templates